In This Article

 - Passive-destructive: changing the subject or ignoring. (“Did you remember to put the trash out?”)

-Across multiple studies, including the now-canonical 2010 review by Gable and Reis in Advances in Experimental Social Psychology, only the active-constructive response predicted long-term relationship satisfaction.
+Here is the part I want you to sit with.
+Across multiple studies, including the now-canonical 2010 review by Gable and Reis, only the active-constructive response predicted long-term relationship satisfaction.
 The other three, including the technically-positive passive-constructive response, predicted relationship decline.
+If you have ever felt a little flat after sharing good news, this is probably why.

 Why the finding is robust